GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/mutool-object-pdf-object.rst

     If the object is an indirect reference, return the object it points to; otherwise return the object itself.

     :return: Object.

+.. method:: compare(other)

+    Compare the object to another one.
+Returns 0 on match, non-zero on mismatch.
+Streams always mismatch.

+    :arg other: `PDFObject`.
+    :return: `Integer`.

 .. method:: isArray()